-OSHA and Abbott Case Studies.
+- OSHA and Abbott Case Studies.
 Through their Alliance, OSHA and Abbott worked with the Georgetown University McDonough School of Business to develop case studies that communicate the business value and competitive advantages of an effective safety and health program.

-OSHA and Graphics Arts Coalition Case Study: "Ritrama Invests in Safety and Improves Its Bottom Line."
+- OSHA and Graphics Arts Coalition Case Study: "Ritrama Invests in Safety and Improves Its Bottom Line."
 OSHA.
-(2007, June).
+(June 2007).
 Ritrama, a multi-national corporation, designed and implemented a program to educate the managers, supervisors and employees about safe work practices and company-specific procedures at a manufacturing plant.
 As a result of the program, the company reduced its workers' compensation premiums, increased productivity and product quality, and improved its employee recruitment and retention.

-Small Business Success Stories.
-Stories about small businesses that have improved their safety and health programs, including companies that have participated in OSHA's Consultation Program and Safety and Health Achievement Recognition Program (SHARP).
+- Small Business Success Stories.
+Stories about small businesses that have improved their safety and health programs, including companies that have participated in OSHA's On-site Consultation Program and Safety and Health Achievement Recognition Program (SHARP).